 Eight simple dua’as for things that we do every single day.
 I hope that inshaAllah this resource helps your family learn and memorise these.
 I also hope that they become an important part of your home, as they will ours, for years to come.

 Please share this post with friends and family who may want to print their own.
-To download the free printable, sign up here and you’ll receive an email with a password to access the printables library.
-That way you have access to all the free printables I offer!
+To download the free printable, add it to your cart here (don’t worry the price is set to zero!) and you’ll receive an email with the links to download them.
+These will never expire so you can go back and download/ print them whenever you need to!

 Please ensure you check your junk mail folders and/ or search for ‘Iman’ or ‘And then she said’ if you think you haven’t received the email.